sofiacespedes22/ISB_2024_G8/4.ISB/LABORATORIOS/Laboratorio 05_Registro de EEG/Informe 05_Registro EEG.md

 [9] M. X. Cohen, "Where does EEG come from and what does it mean?"
 Trends Neurosci., vol. 40, no. 4, pp. 208-218, 2017, https://doi.org/10.1016/j.tins.2017.02.004

 [10] S. Beniczky and D. L. Schomer, "Electroencephalography: basic biophysical and technological aspects important for clinical applications," Epileptic Disorders, vol. 22, no. 6, pp. 697–715, Dec.
-2020, doi: 10.1684/EPD.2020.1217.
+2020, https://doi.org/10.1684/epd.2020.1217

 [11] J. A. Urigüen and B. Garcia-Zapirain, "EEG artifact removal-state-of-the-art and guidelines," J. Neural Eng., vol. 12, no. 3, 031001, Jun.
 2015, https://doi.org/10.1088/1741-2560/12/3/031001